Partnership for Peace Consortium Secretariat

 Vision: Integrated Euro-Atlantic partners contributing to regional stability through multinational defense education, security sector cooperation, and capacity-building initiatives.

-The PfP Consortium carries out its mission through stakeholder-funded working and study groups that operate autonomously.
-These empowered groups have the authority to define research objectives (with SAC concurrence), nominate chairpersons, and manage schedules and deliverables.
-Working groups focus on specific projects within the Consortium's domains, while study groups encourage intellectual exploration of regional and historical areas of interest.
-Both types align their activities with the SAC's direction and maintain representation within the CSC, ensuring effective coordination and collaboration within the governance structure.
+The PfPC carries out its mission, in part, through stakeholder-funded working groups that operate semi-autonomously.
+These groups have the authority to define research objectives (with concurrence of the PfPC governance bodies), nominate chairpersons, and manage their own schedules and deliverables.
+Working groups focus on specific projects within the Consortium's domains, encourage intellectual exploration of regional and historical areas of interest, and create opportunities for informal (Track II) diplomacy.

 Downloads